Our Family Gallery

 Note: The 1880 census image is hard to read.
 W. T. Shore is on line 38.

-In the 1880 census, William Shore's second wife, Iantha (Talbott) Shore, does not appear.
-Iantha had died on 1 Feb 1880, five months before the 1880 census was taken.
+In the 1880 census, William Shore's second wife, Ianthe (Talbott) Shore, does not appear.
+Ianthe had died on 1 Feb 1880, five months before the 1880 census was taken.
 She was 23 years old.
 In the census, her two sons are now living with their grandmother and aunt.

 In addition to the 1880 census images, a transcript shows the family living in the three households: Baker, Williams, and Winn.

-The 1870 US Federal Census (Nodaway County, Missouri) shows Iantha Talbott now as a 14-year old girl, at home with her parents.
+The 1870 US Federal Census (Nodaway County, Missouri) shows Ianthe Talbott now as a 14-year old girl, at home with her parents.
 The census is shown below.

 Note: The 1870 census is not very readable.
 The Talbott family appears on lines 28 through 38.
-Iantha is on line 31.
+Ianthe is on line 31.

 The town of Arkoe has a 'Talbott' Cemetery, and has two streets named 'Talbot' and 'Belle'.

-The 1880 US Federal Census (Stark County, Illinois) shows Iantha's 19-year-old sister, Alice Talbott, living as a Housekeeper at a neighbor's house in La Fayette Village, Illinois.
-Alice, like Iantha, was born in Nodaway County, Missouri.
-Perhaps she had come the 300 miles to La Fayette Village to be with Iantha before she died.
+The 1880 US Federal Census (Stark County, Illinois) shows Ianthe's 19-year-old sister, Alice Talbott, living as a Housekeeper at a neighbor's house in La Fayette Village, Illinois.
+Alice, like Ianthe, was born in Nodaway County, Missouri.
+Perhaps she had come the 300 miles to La Fayette Village to be with Ianthe before she died.
 Alice Talbott's entry in the 1880 census is shown below.
 (Alice was living in the McClenahan house; later, she married George McClenahan.)

 Other documents:

-Numerous documents in the family's heritage have survived by being preserved and passed down by William and Iantha Shore's son, Jesse Perry Shore (1877-1950).
+Numerous documents in the family's heritage have survived by being preserved and passed down by William and Ianthe Shore's son, Jesse Perry Shore (1877-1950).

 A photograph shows William's parents John and Mary Ann Shore, with William as a small child.
 The photograph dates from about 1850.
 It is shown below.